A High School Capstone Course to Create STEM Career Pathways

 The following sample projects illustrate ways that STEMStarter students can develop their entrepreneurial skills, STEM career readiness skills, and STEM career interest through the program.

-Mark was an avid high school cross country and track runner.
+Mark [students’ names have been changed for confidentiality] was an avid high school cross country and track runner.
 He wanted to address the issue of runner safety when runners are out for longer trail runs or are running alone.
 After surveying his cross country team, he found that many runners carry their cell phones to help them feel safe, but cell phones are large and inconvenient to carry.
 Also, the unfortunate reality is that if a person is attacked or severely injured, they may not have the time or ability to make a phone call.
 Using Arduino technology, Mark designed a running vest with a small device that allows the runner to press and hold a button that will instantly send a message to a designated contact.
 The text tells the recipient that the runner needs emergency assistance and also transmits exact GPS coordinates.
 Mark spent much of the year learning how to properly code his device so that it would reliably send a message as well as indicate the correct GPS coordinates.
 He conducted a second round of surveys with his cross country team to gain feedback on the product and to help select an appropriate price point for his new innovation.

 Mark’s primary mentor was his track coach, who was a former police officer.
 Mark felt that his mentor’s experience with the running community coupled with his knowledge of the local emergency response system made him a perfect match.
 He obtained invaluable information about the emergency response system and current products with some similar features, such as the Life Alert button for at home use, by working with this mentor.
 At Expo Fest, Mark was able to show the judges his working prototype and a well-developed business plan, which included calculations for profits at different price points, mathematical models of projected growth of his company, and ideas for business growth in the future.
 Mark had little prior knowledge of coding and program design and made large gains in this area.
 Because of his experience in the Capstone program, Mark chose a college with a well-known business program and is focusing on entrepreneurship as his college major.